 Dr. Gallarda has over 25 years of industry experience in development of commercial infectious disease and oncology-related companion diagnostics.
 During his tenure at Abbott Laboratories and Roche Molecular Diagnostics, he oversaw multiple teams developing immunodiagnostic & PCR systems for HIV-1, HIV-2, HCV, HBV and West Nile Virus.
 While at Roche Molecular, Dr. Gallarda obtained an MBA and eventually led its global business for Genomics & Oncology.
 Afterwards, he moved into Novartis Pharmaceuticals as a diagnostic lead overseeing development of a companion diagnostic for tyrosine kinase inhibitors in chronic myeloid leukemia.
 He now serves as a diagnostic lead for the Foundation’s efforts in tuberculosis, and has oversight for investments in next generation sequencing and other molecular applications in global health.

 End Notes by Uppsala Health Summit Programme Committee Chair

-Dr. Marianne Elvander, Professor, Professor and former State Epizootiologist at the National Veterinary Institute from 2006 until her retirement in 2016.
+Dr. Marianne Elvander, Professor and former State Epizootiologist at the National Veterinary Institute from 2006 until her retirement in 2016.
 Dr. Elvander has focused her research on infectious diseases in food producing animals with special emphasis on viral infections and epizootic and zoonotic diseases.
 Prior to her position as State Epizootiologist she worked for the European Commission, and has also served on as vice-chair on the board for the European Food Saftey Authority (EFSA).
 Dr. Elvander is elected member of the Royal Swedish Academy of Agriculture and Forestry.